provide-io/terraform-provider-pyvider/README.md

 **Key Relationship:**
 - **pyvider-components**: Example library with 100+ component demonstrations for learning
-- **terraform-provider-pyvider**: Production-ready provider that packages those components for Terraform use
+- **terraform-provider-pyvider**: Proof-of-concept provider that packages those components for Terraform testing and learning

 ```
-pyvider-components (examples) ──packages──> terraform-provider-pyvider (production)
+pyvider-components (examples) ──packages──> terraform-provider-pyvider (POC/testing)
 ```

 **Why two repositories?**
 - **pyvider-components** is for developers building their own providers (learning/reference)
-- **terraform-provider-pyvider** is for users wanting to use the provider in Terraform (production)
+- **terraform-provider-pyvider** is for learning and testing the provider in Terraform (proof-of-concept)

 **Building your own provider?** Start with [pyvider-components](https://github.com/provide-io/pyvider-components) to see working examples, then use the [pyvider framework](https://github.com/provide-io/pyvider) to build your custom provider.